mareloraby/Sentiment-Arcs/README.md

 ![image](https://user-images.githubusercontent.com/42250266/179398735-9153be4e-ec85-42c0-9583-c7002e0dc545.png)

 -->
-# Mapping and Tracking Sentiment Arcs on Social Media Streams
+# Mapping and Tracking Sentiment Arcs in Social Media Streams

 This project aims to track people's opinions towards a major event, and plot a **sentiment arc**.
 This could be achieved through **sentiment analysis** which is the process of identifying opinions expressed in a text to determine whether a writer's attitude towards a particular topic is positive, negative, or neutral, and then using time series analysis to plot the sentiments against time and identify patterns and trends.